-The hot shot US lawyer and the hit man
+Alex Murdaugh: The hot shot US lawyer and the hit man

 Who are the Murdaughs?

-Alex Murdaugh, 53, is the scion of a prominent and well-connected legal family in South Carolina.
+Alex Murdaugh, 53, is the scion of a well-connected legal family in South Carolina.
 Over the course of three generations, his great-grandfather, grandfather and father all served as the top prosecutor for a five-county region in the state.

+At the time of his death, Paul was also facing criminal charges stemming from a 2019 incident in which authorities say he drunkenly caused a boating accident that left a woman dead.

+Mr Murdaugh was shot in early September.
 No arrests have been made in the incident, which came a day after Mr Murdaugh resigned from his law firm.

 The law firm later claimed he misappropriated funds, which his lawyer says he primarily used to fund an opioid addiction.
-He entered rehab several days later.
+Mr Murdaugh entered rehab several days after the shooting.

-At the time of his death, Paul Murdaugh was also facing criminal charges stemming from a 2019 incident in which authorities say he drunkenly caused a boating accident that left a woman dead.

 Now what's happened?